 Can I fulfill my community service hours as a Floyd Memorial volunteer?

 Because all volunteers at Floyd Memorial must go through an orientation process before working in areas of the hospital, we do not allow people to fulfill their community service requirement by being a Floyd Memorial volunteer.

 Can children and teenagers volunteer at Floyd Memorial?

 Anyone 14 years old and over is welcome to apply to join our volunteer family.
 For teenagers, we have a special Junior Volunteer program during the summer (June – August).
-For more information on the Junior Volunteer program, please contact Karen Langdon, volunteer services manager, at (812) 948-6734.
+For more information on the Junior Volunteer program, please contact Karen Garr, volunteer services program manager, at (812) 948-6734.